Apache HTTP Server Version 2.0

 instance redirects to specialized pages.
 How can it be done

-via mod_rewrite
+via mod_rewrite?

 There are a lot of variables named TIME_xxx